JoshKoiro/Brutus-Hash-Hunter/README.md

 # Brutus-Hash-Hunter
 Brutus - The Hash Hunter is a brute force password cracker written in Golang

-***This is currently a work in progress.
+***This is currently a work in progress and a project that I am building to learn more about golang.
 I will update this README when the project is at a usable state***

 ## Features